 Oil cleaning method: Hard to believe and yet so effective!
-Rub the face with oil, preferably of course a good sesame, olive or coconut oil, 2-3 drops of tea tree oil against impurities, massage briefly and leave to work and then wash off with a washcloth and warm to hot water again.
+Rub the face with oil, preferably, of course, good sesame, olive or coconut oil, 2-3 drops of tea tree oil against impurities, massage briefly and leave to work, and then wash off with a washcloth and warm to hot water again.

 Coffee scum as a scrub